datsfilipe/nix-envs/README.md

 Versions are declared in `*/versions.json` and exposed as devShell names formatted as `v<major>-<minor>-<patch>`.
 Each directory still exposes `#default` as the latest entry in its manifest.

-Tools flake shells piggyback on the dynamic language envs (Node/Go/Rust/Python/Bun) and install their LSPs/formatters using the corresponding package manager at shell start (npm/pip/go install/cargo install).
+Tools flake shells piggyback on the dynamic language envs (Node/Go/Rust/Python/Bun) and include their LSPs/formatters directly from `nixpkgs` (no package-manager installs or writable paths needed).

 ## Automation